The EuroShop RetailDesign Award

 It should have a consistent store concept that clearly communicates the product range, effectively addresses the target group and includes a successful mix of architecture, colours, materials, lighting and visual merchandising which clearly convey the establishment’s idea/story to the customer.

-- The project must not be older than 1½ years at the time of the award’s presentation.
+- The submitted projects must not be older than 2 years – earliest opened in December 2019 (due to the current Covid Situation) at the time of the award ceremony.

 - A company may submit a maximum of 4 projects.